-- 41. In Connecticut prisons, as elsewhere, people are held in a congregate living situation at least as dense as is found in nursing homes and hospitals. - 42.
+- 43. In Connecticut prisons, as elsewhere, people are held in a congregate living situation at least as dense as is found in nursing homes and hospitals. - 44.
+Similar communal living arrangements exist for halfway houses, whose residents remain in the custody of the DOC. - 45.
 Some prisons have dormitory-style housing, like Willard-Cybulski, where Mr. Johnson is held.
-His dormitory has one hundred men in it, and, in Mr. Johnson's words, "once the virus comes in, it's going to spread like wildfire."
-Five prisoners at Willard-Cybulski have already tested positive for the pathogen. - 43.
-In most other prisons, incarcerated people are held two to a cell in close quarters.

-See Second Connecticut Prison Inmate Tests Positive for the COVID-19 Virus, https://www.nbcconnecticut.com/news/coronavirus/second-connecticut-prisoninmate-tests-positive-for-the-covid-19-virus/2247971/ (reporting that the second person to test positive at Corrigan-Radgowski "was in a two-person cell"). - 44.
-In Connecticut prisons as elsewhere, detainees and prisoners do not have the ability to maintain personal hygiene to the same standards as free people do, because people in prison must in many cases live in a cell containing a toilet, are not allowed hand sanitizer, have limited access to cleaning supplies and soap, and have no control over disinfecting common areas or commonly touched surfaces. - 45.
-Connecticut prisoners, like their counterparts nationwide, are given almost all of their medical treatment in the same facility in which they are housed, rather than in a dedicated medical facility such as a clinic or hospital. - 46.
-As a result, "correctional settings increase the risk" of contracting the virus, because in prison, "there are high numbers of people with chronic, often untreated, illnesses housed in a setting with minimal levels of sanitation, limited
+His dormitory has 100 men in it, and, in Mr. Johnson's words, "once the virus comes in, it's going to spread like wildfire."
+Eight prisoners at Willard-Cybulski have already tested positive for COVID-19. - 46.
+In most other prisons, incarcerated people are held two to a cell in close quarters.5 - 47.
+In Connecticut prisons as elsewhere, detainees and prisoners do not have the ability to maintain personal hygiene to the same standards as free people do, because people in prison must in many cases live in a cell containing a toilet, are not allowed hand sanitizer, have limited access to cleaning supplies-even when provided, they are often diluted-and soap, and have no control over disinfecting common areas or commonly touched surfaces. - 48.
+Connecticut prisoners, like their counterparts nationwide, are given almost all of their medical treatment in the same facility in which they are housed, rather than in a dedicated medical facility such as a clinic or hospital. - 49.
+As a result, "correctional settings increase the risk" of contracting the virus, because in prison, "there are high numbers of people with chronic, often untreated, illnesses housed in a setting with minimal levels of sanitation, limited access to personal hygiene, limited access to medical care, and no possibility of staying at a distance from others," Giftos Aff. ¶ 8, such that "there are more people susceptible to getting infected congregated together in a context in which fighting the spread of an infection is nearly impossible."
+Id. ¶ 9 (emphasis added).